ZeyuLIU-UST/FPQC-SAC-main/README.md

 - The `simple_mcts` script option is an internal delayed reward adjustment; no separate planner file is involved.

-**Hardware and floating-point variance.** Results can vary slightly across machines because of device-specific numerics.
-Paper experiments used an **NVIDIA GeForce RTX 4090 Laptop GPU** or **NVIDIA L40 (48 GB)**.
+**Hardware and floating-point variance.** Numerical results can differ slightly across devices because of hardware- and backend-specific floating-point behavior during training.
+Paper experiments used an
+**NVIDIA GeForce RTX 4090 Laptop GPU** or **NVIDIA L40 (48 GB)**.
 The seed list is [`configs/seeds_repro_20.txt`](configs/seeds_repro_20.txt); tables use trim-2 aggregation.